Psychology

 Credits 1.0

-The clerkship is a supervised observational field experience, focusing on the development of clinical inquiry skills, assessment ability, knowledge of community resources, diversity issues, and consultation skills.
-The clerkship is a supervised experience that may take place at hospitals, clinics, human service agencies, schools, shelters, or faith based institutions.
-Students participating in the clerkship are under the direct supervision of a site supervisor and also receive feedback from faculty in the clinical psychology program.
+Clerkship is a weekly seminar to discuss practice-based issues such as professional identity, ethics, diversity, and how to be a supervisee.
+It also includes a supervised, observational learning field experience, focusing on the development of clinical inquiry skills, assessment ability, knowledge of community resources, diversity issues, and consultation skills.
+The field experience may take place at hospitals, clinics, human service agencies, schools, or practices.
+Students participate in field experience under the direct supervision of a site supervisor and receive feedback from faculty in the clinical psychology program.

 PSYCG 1602: Cognitive Affective Bases of Behavior